 Why Understanding Pipeline Inventory Is Important for Your Business?

-The value of pipeline inventory can be calculated and tracked to improve inventory management and avoid common issues, such as the accumulation of deadstock.
+The value of annual pipeline inventory cost can be calculated and tracked to improve inventory management and avoid common issues, such as the accumulation of deadstock.
 In other words, you might underestimate your upcoming inventory which is in transit if you only consider what you have in stock.
 When ordering from overseas, you may also have to manage import duties, taxes, and longer delivery times.
 This is in addition to typically long transit times and high congestion caused by mismanaged supply chains, which have slowed delivery times globally.

 It is important to consider past inventory performance trends and activity when determining the pipeline inventory you should maintain.
 It is common for pipeline inventory values to rise during peak shipping periods and during the holidays, for instance.